anshgupta00/weather_app/README.md

 In this project,I got opportunity to learn about HTML,CSS and JS .
-I got chance to use this to form this weather api project where I also got chance to learn about API fething ,synchronous and asynchronous JS and also about promised.
+I got chance to use this to form this weather api project where I also got chance to learn about API fething ,synchronous and asynchronous JS and also about promises.
 I'm grateful to GreatStack for this learning and implementing opportunity.